isinaltinkaya/WPSG2022/fst_pbs.md

 While it runs you can look at the options we choose:

-  - *minInd 10*: minimum individuals with data (in this case it means with called genotypers).
+  - *minInd 10*: Minimum individuals with data (in this case it means with called genotypers).
 Why do we need this?

-  - *-doGeno 2* Print only the count (0,1,2) and not the based e.g.
+  - *-doGeno 2*: Print only the count (0,1,2) and not the based e.g.
     AA,AT,TT

-  - *-doPost 2* Use uniform prior for genotype i.e. call the genotype with the highest likelihood
+  - *-doPost 2*: Use uniform prior for genotype i.e. call the genotype with the highest likelihood

-  - *-DoMajorMinor 4* Use the Ancestral allele from the chimp
+  - *-doMajorMinor 4*: Use the Ancestral allele from the chimp

-  - *-doMaf 1 -SNP\_pval 1e-6* Use this p-value cutoff to call SNPs.
+  - *-doMaf 1 -SNP\_pval 1e-6*: Use this p-value cutoff to call SNPs.
     What would happend to the SFS if you change this threshold?

-  - *-PostCutoff 0.95* only call genotype with a propability above 0.95
+  - *-PostCutoff 0.95*: Only call genotype with a propability above 0.95

 Plot the results in R